adamzhang129/fv_raspi/README.md

   rosrun fv_raspi send_command.py
   ```
   it may pop out that directory doesn't exist, you can create an folder named contact_condition_dataset and with inside     folders 0, 1, 2, 3.
+  This dataset contains datapoints of 30 frames of 2X30X30 displacement vectors that represent dx and dy displacement of finger contact area.
+This dataset would be for now used to train and test a slip prediction framework.

+TO BE CONTINUE...